Jeff German

-Jeffrey Michael German (August 23, 1953 – September 3, 2022) was an American investigative reporter.
-His journalistic career in Las Vegas spanned four decades.
-He wrote for the Las Vegas Review-Journal and the Las Vegas Sun.
-He was stabbed to death in 2022.
-Elected official Robert Telles, whom German had investigated and reported on, is accused of his murder.
+Jeffrey Michael German (August 23, 1953 – September 2, 2022) was an American investigative reporter who wrote for the Las Vegas Review-Journal and the Las Vegas Sun, his career spanning four decades.
+He was stabbed to death in 2022 by Robert Telles, an elected Clark County, Nevada Public Administrator, whom German had investigated and reported on.

 Early life and education

-German was a native of Milwaukee, Wisconsin.
+German was born to Jewish parents Max and June German (née Kaplan) in Milwaukee, Wisconsin.
 He earned a master's degree from Marquette University.
 He began his journalistic career as an intern for the Milwaukee Journal Sentinel.
 He also worked with Jim Romenesko.

 Career

 German was a columnist and investigative reporter at the Las Vegas Sun for more than two decades, covering organized crime, government, politics, and courts.
 He covered the MGM Grand fire in 1980 and the early 2000s FBI investigation into bribes taken by Clark County commissioners (Operation G-Sting).
 With fellow reporter Cathy Scott, he broke the story of the 1997 murder of mafia associate bookmaker Herbert Blitzstein.

 In 2001, German wrote the true crime book Murder in Sin City: The Death of a Las Vegas Casino Boss, which told the story of the death of Ted Binion, heir to the Binion's Horseshoe fortune.
+His book also covered the theft of Binion's silver, known as the Binion Hoard.

-German was a writer and host for the podcast series Mobbed Up: The Fight for Las Vegas which was co-produced with the Mob Museum.
+German was a writer and host for the podcast series Mobbed Up: The Fight for Las Vegas, which was co-produced with the Mob Museum.

 After being laid off by the Las Vegas Sun in 2009, German joined the Las Vegas Review-Journal newspaper staff in 2010.

-In the aftermath of the 2017 Las Vegas shooting, German was the first to report that the shooter had initially fired at two nearby jet fuel tanks at the Las Vegas airport before turning his attention to the music festival site.
-He also reported on failures in the city's inspections ahead of the fatal 2019 Alpine Motel Apartments fire, and investigated mismanagement, unlawful misconduct, and bullying in the office of the Clark County Public Administrator, Robert Telles.
+In the aftermath of the 2017 Las Vegas mass shooting, German was the first to report that the shooter had initially fired at two nearby jet fuel tanks at the Las Vegas airport before turning his attention to the music festival site.
+He also reported on failures in the city's inspections ahead of the fatal 2019 Alpine Motel Apartments fire and investigated mismanagement, unlawful misconduct, and bullying in the office of the Clark County Public Administrator, Robert Telles.